 Don’t forget to take the eye drops prescribed to you throughout the day.
 You may need to use them every hour or every other hour to control inflammation and to prevent infection.

-The day after cataract surgery
+What to expect the day after cataract surgery

 On the day after you have cataract surgery, your vision may be blurry or uneven.
 This is normal as your vision needs time to adjust and heal.

-Most cataract surgeons will ask you to come in for your first follow-up appointment the day after cataract surgery.
+Most cataract surgeons will ask you to come in for your first cataract follow-up appointment the day after cataract surgery.
 It’s extremely important that you attend this appointment.